Webster University Included in Military Times Best Colleges for Vets List

 veterans.
 The rankings factored in service member enrollment, percentage of tuition

-Webster was ranked at 26 out of 86 four year colleges on the list.
+at 26 out of 86 four year colleges on the list.

 “From the military tuition assistance we provided earlier this year to the Veterans Administration Work-Study Program we added in September, Webster’s Office of Military Affairs works hard to support our military and our veterans in their educational endeavors,” said retired United States Air Force Brig.
 Gen. Mike Callan, Webster University’s associate vice president for Military and Governmental Programs.
 “We are honored that Military Times recognized all that we do and included us in this list.”